Optimizing Images for Web and Print

 When sharing your images online, be sure to upload them at a low resolution - 72ppi is always a good number - as this will make your blog and webpage load much faster and take up less storage, which is ideal when your website has a storage limit.
 It is also a small deterrent for people taking your image without your consent.

-Output File Types: JPEG, PNG, PDF, BMP
+Best File Types for Web: JPEG, PNG, PDF, BMP

 The file extensions listed above are the most commonly used extensions for web-based media.
 They are compressed files, meaning they are smaller files, which, like we discussed above, helps the images load faster in a web browser.
-Since these are compressed files, they are not recommended when printing your images - we will touch on that in the next section.

 While your RGB images may look fantastic on-screen, once printed, you may find that they lack something - they will often be darker, or lose saturation.
 This is because RGB colors are optimized for screen display, not printing.